asalom/swifttalking.com/_posts/2018-12-30-ruby-object-equality.md

 end
 ```

 With regular expressions it makes much more sense.
-[Regexp](https://ruby-doc.org/core-2.5.0/Regexp.html) has a custom implementation of `===` which receives a string to match against
+[Regexp](https://ruby-doc.org/core-2.5.0/Regexp.html) has a custom implementation of `===` which receives a string so it can match the regex against it.

 ```ruby
 branch = `git rev-parse --abbrev-ref HEAD`